5 changes that can improve your life

 Preventive care is key

 Preventive care — services like checkups, vaccinations and certain screening tests that you receive when you are well — can make a big difference in your long-term health.
-Even if you feel fine, it’s important to schedule preventive care visits with your primary care physician to avoid future health problems.
+Even if you feel fine, it’s important to schedule an annual preventive care visit with your primary care physician to avoid future health problems.
 During your visit, your doctor will determine what tests or health screenings are right for you based on your age, health status and family history.

 Don’t miss important information on other National Health Observances